 “They already hated each other, long before she married George.”
 Demelza smiled suddenly.
 “Did you know Ross once threw him down the stairs?
 It happened in Truro – oh, many years ago.
 I was afeared for a while that there would be trouble, but Ross said that George wouldn’t wish to be made to look even more of a fool.”

 Harriet burst out laughing.
 “Oh, that I would have loved to see!”

-“It was in their natures,” Harriet asserted firmly.
+“It was in their natures.”
+Harriet spoke with assurance.
 “All that gentility, that refinement of taste… He put her on a pedestal.
 But Ross needs more than beauty and refined conversation to hold him – he needs someone who can match his spirit, his fire.”

 Demelza nodded slowly.
 Harriet’s perception had often startled her – and she couldn’t argue with her assessment of Ross.
-There had always been something… restless in him, a need to take risks, a rejection of the respectable life of a country squireen - or even a Member of Parliament.
+There had always been something… restless in him, a need to take risks, a rejection of the respectable life of the county squireen - or even a Member of Parliament.

 Demelza laughed softly, reminiscently.
 “An impossible task.”

 “Exactly.
 And as she felt her pedestal crumbling beneath her feet, she would have fought all the harder to be always the centre of his attention - and would have succeeded only in driving him further away.
 And he in turn would have grown ever more resentful, and fought against her ties.
 And in the end, what love there was between them would have turned to bitterness and gall, their marriage a trap for both of them.”

 Demelza sat in silence for a while, her fingers running through Ramses' warm fur, thinking over what Harriet had said.
 “But you know, it was often the same with me,” she mused.
 “If life went along too quiet for a while he would become restless.
 And then I’d know that he would soon be off again after some new venture - a new lode of copper, or off up to London, or even some trip abroad.”